road907/website/README.md

 # Road907

-Road907 is a community organization build by three friends in a bear bar on road 907 who want to share the real interesting things about the science, technology and philosophy
+Road907 is a community organization build by three friends in a bear bar on road 907 who want to share the real interesting things about the science, technology and philosophy.

-We don't want to change this world, just make it a better palce.
+We don't want to change this world, just make it fun.